 A Feasibility Study was completed in early 2017 and evaluated an open-pit operation that would process 15,000 tpd through primary crushing and open circuit secondary crushing followed by heap leaching methods to extract the gold and silver.
 Average annual production is estimated to be 104,000 ounces of gold and 617,300 ounces of silver over a five year mine life, underpinned by a Proven and Probable Mineral Reserve of 33.9 Mt of 0.7 g/t gold and 9.4 g/t silver (as at Dec.
 31, 2020).
 Mineral Reserve cut-off grade for the Kirazli Pit are determined as a net of process value of $0.10 per tonne for each model block.
 For more information visit www.alamosgold.com.

 Federal government approval has been received for the Environmental Impact Assessment and Forestry Permits and Alamos also received the GSM permit required for the development of Kirazli.
-The GSM permit is the final material permit required prior to starting construction.
-Alamos expects a 24 month development timeline for Kirazlı, including approximately three months of pre-commercial production.
+The GSM (Business Opening and Operation) permit is the final material permit required prior to starting construction.
+Alamos expects a 24-month development timeline for Kirazli, including approximately three months of pre-commercial production.